jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'>Email Setup</h3>
-<p align="justify">Today I am setup the Email on my local Erpnext.An email domain is the name of the network/service you're using for your email account.
+<p align="justify">Today I am setup the Email on my local .An email domain is the name of the network/service you're using for your email account.
 We can skip to Email Account creation if you are using one of the services listed here.
-We can configure our Email Domain in ERPNext for easy setup of all Email Accounts. </p>
+We can configure our Email Domain for easy setup of all Email Accounts. </p>

 <!---------------------------------------------------------------------------------------------------------------------------->